Ray Mortimer Olds, Jr. (April 13, 1933-September 28, 2021)

 embrace of tight companioning, grief jagged and isolating can be transformed

 into mourning’s loving and tear-soaked recollection like lump coal a diamond.
-We hope this will be the case for those who loved Mort, one of creation's gems.
+We know this will be the case for those who loved Mort, one of creation's brightest gems.